Editor’s Note: This post has been updated with a few new tips and additional information on existing tips.

 So now, just in case I ever had any doubt before, NOW I KNOW that Digital Marketer has exactly everything I need to know and learn about my line of work.

 So if I’ve got a question or want to learn more about something?
 I’ll check them out.

 Lesson #13: Stay in their face and don’t be apologetic about it.

 Lesson #14: Vary your ads so people don’t get totally bored of you.
 When Digital Marketer ran out of different, relevant ads to show me, they stopped.
 (Has anyone else seen Bluehost’s YouTube ad?
 I’ve gotten soooo bored of it.)

-Lesson #15: Make sure your ads are on-point to their interests.
-I’m sure Digital Marketer tracked the kind pages I’d visited on their site and showed me relevant ads.
+Lesson #15: Make sure your ads are relevant to their interests.
+I’m sure Digital Marketer tracked the pages I visited on their site to show me the most relevant ads.

-Lesson #16: If you use YouTube for your retargeting, you just might be the guest of honor at a very cool karaoke party.
+Lesson #16: If your retargeting campaigns include platforms like YouTube, you just might be the guest of honor at a very cool karaoke party.
 (It worked for Ryan Deiss, anyway.)